wviveiro/minReactSetup/README.md

 # Minimum React Setup #

-Minimum React Setup is an extension for **create-react-app** which installs for you some components that are important to your app such as:
+Minimum React Setup is an extension of **create-react-app** which installs for you some components that are important to your app such as:

-* Gulp
 * React Router V4
 * Sass

 ## Minimum global requirement ##

-To be able to use the minimum react setup, you need to have installed in your computer the following components:
+To be able to use the minimum react setup, you need to have installed on your computer the following components:

 * [Node.js](https://nodejs.org/en/)
 * [create-react-app](https://github.com/facebookincubator/create-react-app)